RyanTheRoot/NLPTest/README.md

 make build
 ```

 This downloads HuggingFace models and trains the TF-IDF fallback during the build process.
+The build captures the current git SHA for version tracking.

 ### Run the API